Substance Abuse Frequently Asked Questions

 - Why is methamphetamine use such a problem in rural areas?

 - What are states doing to help combat the rural methamphetamine problem?

 - What is the Methamphetamine Production Prevention Act of 2008?

 Substance abuse is the use of a mood or behavior-altering substance resulting in significant impairment or distress.
 It includes the misuse of medications, alcohol or other illegal substances.
 This abuse can affect a person’s physical health and personal or social functioning.
 Substance abuse can include regular, excessive, compulsive drinking of alcohol, and the habitual use of illegal drugs.

 What are signs of substance abuse?

-- Failure to fulfill major role obligations at work,
+- Failure to fulfill major role obligations at work, school, or home

 - Repeated absences or poor work performance